-Content, Links, User Experience Key To SEO
+Content, Links and User Experience

 According to new market research, website traffic is the most influential factor when search engines determine search results.
 When many users visit a website, Google sees that site as one of high authority and value.